jce-redhat/cloud_infra_collection/roles/aws_rhel_instance/README.md

 The role uses the amazon.aws.ec2\_ami\_info module to find RHEL AMIs based on a set of filters defined in the `aws_rhel_ami_filter` variable.
 The default filters will search for the latest RHEL MarketPlace AMIs by name, although this variable can be overridden to search for any AMIs based on a string search of  the AMI name.
 The keys of the `aws_rhel_ami_filter` variable must match the value provided in the `aws_rhel_os_version` variable.
 If the `aws_rhel_image_id` variable is set, it overrides anything found with the filter mechanism.

-For example, if you are using the Red Hat [Cloud Access Program(https://www.redhat.com/en/technologies/cloud-computing/cloud-access), the `aws\_rhel\_ami\_filter` might look like the following:
+For example, if you are using the Red Hat [Cloud Access Program](https://www.redhat.com/en/technologies/cloud-computing/cloud-access), the `aws_rhel_ami_filter` might look like the following:

 ```
 aws_rhel_ami_filter: